dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 export default App;
 ```

-In the code above, we links that should direct the user to `/`, `/airports`, and `cities` using the `<Link>` component.
-Each of these links have a component that should be rendered once the current location matches the route's path.
+In the code above, we have links that should direct the user to `/`, `/airports`, and `cities` using the `<Link>` component.
+Each of these links has a component that should be rendered once the current location matches the route's path.
 However, something is off here.
 Let's check the results.

 _/airports_